Student library

 The Helsinki University Library offers courses and workshops where you can practice academic information seeking skills, such as using databases.
 Training is available both online and on campuses.

 For example, the library’s Moodle online course on information seeking allows you to study information seeking independently anywhere and any time.
-The library also organises guidance and events in the Guidance Corner for students related to information seeking.
+The library also organises Guidance on Information Seeking and events for students both remotely and at the library premises.

 Read more about the library’s facilities and services: